tdewolff/minify/cmd/minify/README.md

           --html-keep-end-tags               Preserve all end tags
           --html-keep-quotes                 Preserve quotes around attribute values
-          --html-keep-whitespace             Preserve whitespace characters but still collapse multiple into one -l, --list                             List all accepted filetypes
+          --html-keep-whitespace             Preserve whitespace characters but still collapse multiple into one --json-precision int               Number of significant digits to preserve in numbers, 0 is all (default 0) -l, --list                             List all accepted filetypes
           --match string                     Filename pattern matching using regular expressions --mime string                      Mimetype (eg. text/css), optional for input filenames, has precedence over -type